abesto/ansible-devenv/README.md

-Development environment managed with Ansible.
+Development environment managed with Ansible – ArchLinux alternative.

 ## First run
+ * Install ArchLinux
+ * Configure networking
+ * Create user, `visudo` so that the user can `sudo`
+ * Customize keyboard layout if desired (eg. `localectl set-x11-keymap us pc104 colemak && localectl set-keymap colemak`)
- * **Dell XPS 15 9560** Switch SATA from Intel RAID to AHCI in BIOS
+ * Switch to the user, then
- * Install the latest Ubuntu desktop

 ```
 # Bootstrap